 Tito’s Cadillac

 It took skilled workers four months of hard work to restore Tito’s 1953 Cadillac Eldorado.
 Originally, the car was a gift from President Dwight Eisenhower.
-At the time, this was one of the most luxurious and state of the art automobiles on the road.
+At the time, this was one of the most luxurious and state-of-the-art automobiles on the road.

 Roman Villa | Brijuni National Park